What is an Above Ground Concrete Pool? Cost, Construction, Problems

 How to build a concrete pool above ground

 The above ground concrete pool construction process is a little different from building an inground pool.
 Instead of digging a hole and laying a web of rebar, you would start by building the walls around your pool (this is where the cost of above ground concrete pool materials begins to increase).
-From there, you might build your pool as usual, but the process will vary by contractor.
+From there, you might build your pool as usual, often using the gunite process, but the exact process will vary by contractor.

 Above ground concrete pool designs